 Originally implemented in 1920 after the inception of the Federal department of Health in 1919, the Food and Drugs Act (F&DA) underwent drastic revision after the thalidomide crisis of the 1960s.
 While some amendments have been introduced since then, the F&DA has remained mostly untouched.
 In 2014, the Regulations Amending the Food and Drug Regulations were passed in order to address several issues that were identified over the previous 50 years.

 Many of the 2014 changes allocated to the Minister more power to demand action in the face of identified risk, i.e. the power to request recalls products affected by emergent safety issues, or request immediate package label revisions to include warnings in reaction to newly identified risks in a mandate called Vanessa’s Law.
-Along with this and other sets of changes, amendments were passed in order to promote consumers’ understanding of drug labels at point of purchase.
+Along with this and other sets of changes, amendments were passed in order to promote consumers’ understanding of drug labels at the point of purchase.

-The new Plain Language Labeling (PLL) requirements apply these amendments to the regulations.
-The intention was seemingly simple: to provide important information to consumers in plain language in an easy to read format, so product names are not confusing and it is clear how to report harms cause by the purchased drug.
+The new Canada Plain Language Labeling (PLL) requirements apply these amendments to the regulations.
+The intention was seemingly simple: to provide important information to consumers in plain language in an easy to read format, so product names are not confusing and it is clear how to report harms caused by the purchased drug.

 IMPACT TO INDUSTRY

 Overall, much more work must be done upfront before submitting application packages to the regulator for pre-market approval.
 As such, graphic design work must be done in parallel to submission preparation.
-Health Canada will no longer accept unformatted label text; however it will accept annotated written text, in lieu of mock-ups, to reflect proposed changes to the inner/outer labels as part of Notifiable Change (NC) submissions or Post-Authorization Division 1 Change submissions (PDCs).
+Health Canada will no longer accept unformatted label text; however, it will accept annotated written text, in lieu of mock-ups, to reflect proposed changes to the inner/outer labels as part of Notifiable Change (NC) submissions or Post-Authorization Division 1 Change submissions (PDCs).

 Information on the label must be expressed in plain language in a way that does not impede the user’s understanding.
 Health Canada’s expectation is for all existing labels to be updated with PLL labels over time and for all new drug applications to consider the following aspects of their labeling:

-Contact information: Inner and outer labels must display information that allows the consumer to contact party responsible for the product in Canada for guidance if any problems occur.
-At least one method of contact should be listed, such as a toll-free number, email address or website.
+Contact information: Inner and outer labels must display information that allows the consumer to contact the party responsible for the product in Canada for guidance if any problems occur.
+At least one method of contact should be listed, such as a toll-free number, email address, or website.
 The licensee can decide who can be the initial contact.
 Note that biologic drugs and radiopharmaceuticals are exempt from this requirement.

-Canadian Drug Facts Table (CDFT): A formatted table of required information is mandatory only for non-prescription drugs only so that consumers are fully informed at point of sale.
+Canadian Drug Facts Table (CDFT): A formatted table of the required information is mandatory only for non-prescription drugs only so that consumers are fully informed at the point of sale.
 Good Label and Package Practices must be applied, and all formatting rules must be followed.

 PLL applies to prescription and non-prescription pharmaceutical drugs, biologic drugs, and radiopharmaceuticals.